 Home Support Worker

 Required Qualifications

 1. Education 4 4

-High School diploma or equivalent and successful completion of the Pe program or equivalent training program as approved by the Departm Development. • •
+High School diploma or equivalent and successful completion of the Personal Support Worker program or equivalent training program as approved by the Department of Social Development.

 2. Experience 2 2

 A period of three months to six months is necessary in order to develop the knowledge and skills required to carry out the job duties of a Home Support Worker, including the functions delegated by other Health professionals.
 A Home Support Worker must establish trusting relationships with clients and families in order to ensure the health, safety and well-being of clients.

 3. Dexterity and Coordination 3 3

 Muscular coordination and gross motor skills are necessary to transfer clients, to help clients with mobility, to change diapers, to bathe clients, to deal with medical equipment (Hoyer lifts, oxygen tanks, wheelchairs), using long-handled tools (brooms, mops, shovels), driving motor vehicles, assisting clients with exercise routines (walking, range of motion), etc. The use of dexterity and fine motor skills are necessary for dressing and undressing clients, blood sugar testing, changing dressings, writing and documenting, opening small containers or blister packs, putting together objects, sewing and mending, feeding clients, etc. Speed is required at a regular pace, but other tasks are at least as important.
 In emergency situations, the speed with which tasks are undertaken is central to the nature of the work.

 Responsibilities

-4. Accountability/Decision Making 3 4

 The Home Support Worker's responsibilities in regard to the clients are moderately significant since they are responsible for the health, safety and well-being of a variety of clients.
 They work independently and usually make decisions based on guidelines and past practices, but they have access to support from their agencies and Health and other professionals when dealing with situations that they have not come across before.
-The worker must use his/her judgement, knowledge and experience to determine the beneficiary's health status and to make timely and efficient decisions with regards to administration of care as well as actions to take and this, in an isolated environment
+The worker must use his/her judgement, knowledge and experience to determine the beneficiary's health status and to make timely and efficient decisions with regards to administration of care as well as actions to take and this, in an isolated environment without having access to immediate support on site.
+These decisions must be taken in a

+timely manner in all cases, but particularly in emergency situations (changes with